EU says Italy budget poses no stability risk to bloc

-LONDON (Reuters) - Italy’s planned budget plan does not pose a “Greek-like” threat to European Union financial stability, the bloc’s financial services chief said on Thursday.
+LONDON (Reuters) - Italy’s planned budget plan does not pose a “Greek-like” threat to European Union financial stability but Brussels was looking at what could be the “next steps”, the bloc’s financial services chief said on Thursday.

 Asked if Italy was facing a crisis like Greece did during the euro zone debt crisis, Dombrovskis said: “I would not jump on that kind of speculation”.

+The euro zone economy has been growing for several years, and the banking system is stronger than it was during the financial crisis, he told a Politico event in London.

-The Italian government HAS unveiled the core of its expansionary multi-year budget plan, raising the target for the fiscal deficit to 2.4 percent of gross domestic product next year, three times the 0.8 percent goal set by the previous centre-left administration.
+The Italian government has unveiled the core of its expansionary multi-year budget plan, raising the target for the fiscal deficit to 2.4 percent of gross domestic product next year, three times the 0.8 percent goal set by the previous center-left administration.

 Dombrovskis said he had sent a letter to Italy expressing concerns about the budget plan.